ManuSaini9084/Railway-irctc/README.md

 - The project gives the railway system functionality and flexibility so that anybody can use it quickly and effectively.
 - Additionally, this project offers a comprehensive array of solutions for several typical and specialized railroad work-related problems.

-# **Purpose of RORS**

-The Ministry of Railways of the Government of India owns Indian Railways, a legal organization.
-It controls India's 7,325 stations and 67,956 km (42,226 mi) of total route length, making it the fourth biggest national railway system in the world by size.
-It has millions of passengers in it and runs 13,169 passenger trains every day, so managing it manually would be a difficult task.
-By computerizing it, we will be able to overcome many of its limitations and make it more efficient.
-If the system is automated, handling the data and records for such a big system can be considerably simpler than it would be if it were done manually.

 # Features of Railway Online Reservation System